sajjadh47/mini-live-preview-url/README.md

 Mini Live Preview URL is a simple Wordpress plugin for adding live previews of links on mouse hover.
 Plugin Targets Any Anchor (a) tag inside body content.

+Selected CSS Classes are:
+- 'body #content'
+- 'body .content'
+- 'body .site-content'
+- 'body #site-content'

+If your theme is using any other class/id for main content rendering let us know, we will add it to our list.

-Note : There are some site what doesn't give permission to load inside of an iframe so those sites won't load & There might be some iframe Cross Browser script loading blocking and it might generate console errors.. but it won't create any problem with the site though...
+Note : There are some site what doesn't give permission to load inside of an iframe so those sites won't load & There might be some iframe Cross Browser script loading blocking and it might generate console errors. but it won't create any problem with the site though.

 ### Features:

 - Add a QuickView Modal of Live Preview of any link like Wikipedia on your site within a Minute

-**Interested in contributing to WP Edit Username?**
-Contact me... sagorh672(at)gmail.com

 ## Installation